LaunchSchoolKalisz/LS170/study_guide/tcp_udp.md

 - TCP will take this as a sign to reduce the size of the transmission window, that is, it will send less data along the given channel.
 - This is to make data transmission as efficient as possible to mitigate the latency overhead inherent in TCP connections.

+Latency overhead: Any latency that is added to the existing latency caused by limitations of the physical realm

 ## UDP

 What is UDP?